YoussefAdly14/Travel/README.md

 # Travelling Website (CSEN503)

-A simple Node.js + Express web app with EJS views for exploring travel destinations, user authentication, searching destinations, and managing a personal "Want To Go" list.
+Hi!
+I am Youssef and this is one of the projects I developed for university.
+This project was required in my networks course (CSEN503).
+It is a simple Node.js + Express web app with EJS views for exploring travel destinations, user authentication, searching destinations, and managing a personal "Want To Go" list.
 MongoDB stores user accounts and lists.

 ## Features
 - Authentication: register, login, logout (session-based)